Measles

 What and how to report to the Colorado Department of Public Health and Environment (CDPHE) or local public health agency

-- All people suspected of having measles, whether or not laboratory data are available, should be reported IMMEDIATELY.
+- All people suspected of having measles, whether or not laboratory data are pending or available, should be reported immediately.

 - Suspect cases require immediate attention and should be reported by telephone to CDPHE or local public health agencies, or followed up with a telephone call if reported by fax or through the Reportal or EpiTrax.
 See below for phone and fax numbers.